 “Chief Information Bureau”

-According to some sources, only three of the ten ships in the convoy reached the island.
-The ship finally arrived at Takao, Taiwan, on November 5.
+According to some sources, only three of the ten ships in the convoy reached Takao, Formosa, on November 5.
 The POWs were brought up on deck for physicals by Japanese doctors.
 Some were so weak that they had to be pulled from the holds with ropes.
 It was at this time that it was estimated that 200 POWs had died during the trip.
 The POWs were marched down the gang blank and taken ashore that same day.
 The POWs formed detachments of 100 men and marched through Takao.
 The Chinese threw stones at them.
 The POWs were sent to Inrin Temporary which was specifically opened for them.
 Those who were really weak only did light work.
-The healthier POWs were sent to a sugar mill where they were worked pretty hard.
+The healthier POWs were sent to a sugar mill where they worked pretty hard.

 On January 24, 1945, 563 POWs took a train to Shirakawa where they boarded the Enoshima Maru the next day.
 The ship sailed and took five days to reach Moji, Japan.

 After disembarking the ship, he was taken by train to Sendai #8-B arriving on January 29, 1945.
 The POWs lived in wooden barracks that were 40 feet long and 20 feet wide that were infested with lice, bedbugs, and rats.
 To heat the barracks, the POWs received three pieces of wood each day for heat.
 The POWs who were caught smuggling coal or wood into the camp were beaten.
 When Capt.
 Thomas W. Davis asked for additional wood for the barracks and was beaten.
 The POW meals were inadequate and the POWs were underfed and smuggled food into the camp.
 If they were caught they were beaten.